Fractional-order Spiking Neural Network: Introduction

-These models assume a single time constant, leading to a Markovian property where the current state depends only on the immediate previous state.
-While this simplification enables computational tractability, it also fundamentally limits the expressiveness of these networks.
-Biological neurons exhibit far more complex dynamics that include long-term dependencies and memory effects that cannot be adequately captured by integer-order models \cite{ulanovsky2004multiple,la2006multiple,miller2002neural,spain1991two}.
-Neurophysiological research has demonstrated that real neurons display behaviors influenced by long-term correlations \cite{gilboa2005history}, fractal dendritic structures \cite{coop2010dendritic,kirch2020spatially}, and the interaction of multiple active membrane conductances \cite{la2006multiple,miller2002neural}.
-These characteristics suggest that non-Markovian dynamics play a significant role in biological neural computation.
-Models that incorporate these effects could potentially achieve greater computational capacity and biological realism.
-Fractional calculus offers mathematical tools for modeling systems that exhibit memory effects and long-range dependencies \cite{diethelm2010analysis,baleanu2012numerical8180}.
-In contrast to integer-order calculus, fractional derivatives and integrals consider the entire history of a function, weighted by a power-law kernel.
-This inherent property makes fractional calculus particularly well-suited for describing systems with memory effects or non-local interactions—characteristics that align closely with the observed behaviors of biological neurons.
-The fractional leaky integrate-and-fire (Fractional-LIF) model, introduced and studied in \cite{teka2014neuronal,deng2022fractional}, serves as an example of applying these concepts.
-This model can effectively explain spiking frequency adaptations observed in pyramidal neurons \cite{ha2017spike} and has been shown to generate more reliable spike patterns than integer-order models when subjected to noisy input \cite{teka2014neuronal}.
-Despite these promising findings, the integration of SNNs and fractional calculus remains a relatively unexplored area.
+Despite these advantages, existing SNN models predominantly describe spiking neuronal membrane-potential dynamics using the widely adopted Integrate-and-Fire (IF) and Leaky Integrate-and-Fire (LIF) neurons \citep{stein1967some}, along with variants including nonlinear spike initiation \citep{ermentrout1996type,fourcaud2003spike}, ternary spikes \citep{guo2024ternary}, adaptive membrane time constants \citep{koch1996brief,zhang2025spiking}, and threshold adaptation or learning \citep{bellec2018long,benda2021neural}.
+These models discretize \emph{first-order} ordinary differential equations (ODEs) which contains only $\mathrm{d} / \mathrm{d} t$ terms \citep{hodgkin1952quantitative,maass1997networks,ghosh2009spiking,eshraghian2023training} and assume a Markovian property in which the current state depends mainly on the immediate previous state (see \cref{eq:odecharge}).
+While this simplification enables computational tractability, it fundamentally limits the expressiveness of these networks.
+Neurophysiological research has demonstrated that real neurons display far more complex behaviors influenced by long-term correlations \citep{gilboa2005history}, fractal dendritic structures \citep{coop2010dendritic,kirch2020spatially}, and the interaction of multiple active membrane conductances \citep{la2006multiple,miller2002neural}.
+These dynamics cannot be adequately captured by integer-order models \citep{ulanovsky2004multiple,la2006multiple,miller2002neural,spain1991two} and suggest that non-Markovian dynamics play a significant role in biological neural computation.
+Fractional calculus instead offers mathematical tools for modeling such dynamics better than standard first-order ODEs \citep{diethelm2010analysis,baleanu2012numerical8180}.
+In contrast to integer-order calculus, the \emph{fractional-order} derivative $\mathrm{d}^\alpha / \mathrm{d} t^\alpha$, with non-integer $\alpha$ values, considers the entire history of a function, weighted by a power-law kernel.
+The fractional leaky integrate-and-fire (\emph{f}-LIF) neuron dynamic, introduced and studied in \citep{teka2014neuronal,deng2022fractional}, serves as an example of applying these concepts.
+This model can effectively explain spiking frequency adaptations observed in most biological neurons \citep{ha2017spike} and has been shown to generate more reliable spike patterns than integer-order models when subjected to noisy input \citep{teka2014neuronal}.
+Despite these promising findings, the integration of SNNs and fractional neurons remains a largely unexplored area \citep{leeexploring}.